Jacquet (game): History and culture

-During the 19th century, confusion existed in French sources which sometimes equated Jacquet to Backgammon, but a distinctive feature was that the majority of pieces or men could not be moved until the first one, the courier, had reached the fourth quarter of the board.
-Other differences are that players start with all 15 men on their 24th point and then play in the same direction around the board.
+It is also worth noting that, during the 19th century, confusion existed in French sources which sometimes equated Jacquet to Backgammon, but a distinctive feature was that the majority of pieces or men could not be moved until the first one, the courier, had reached the fourth quarter of the board.
+Other differences are that players start with all 15 men on their rightmost point (i.e. diagonally opposite from one another) and then play in the same direction around the board (though this is also true of Bräde, as well as all other parallel games).